Optimal Execution and Macroscopic Market Making: Connection with Market Making

 \kong

-\begin{remark} Since order flows are modeled in a continuous manner, the well-known Avellaneda-Stoikov framework introduced in \cite{avellaneda2008high} is not suitable here due to its discrete nature.
-Hence, we follow its macroscopic version developed by \cite{guo2023macroscopic}.Regarding the competition between market makers, we first conduct the study in the style of \cite{guo2024macroscopicmarketmakinggames}, where each market maker competes with the one offering the best price.
-Other formulations will be discussed in a later section. \end{remark}
+\begin{remark} Since order flows are modelled continuously, the discrete Avellaneda-Stoikov framework of \cite{avellaneda2008high} is not suitable here.
+We therefore adopt its macroscopic counterpart developed in \cite{guo2023macroscopic}.
+For the competition among market makers, we follow the approach of \cite{guo2024macroscopicmarketmakinggames}, in which each market maker competes with the one offering the best price.
+Alternative formulations (in \cite{cont2022dynamics} and \cite{luo2021dynamic}) are discussed in a later section.\end{remark} \kong